Hollie McNish: Critical response

 McNish's work has divided critics, with Rebecca Watts of the P. N. Review going so far as to refuse to review her 2018 Picador publication Plum, because "to do so for a poetry journal would imply that it deserves to be taken seriously as poetry".
 Following an online response from McNish, this article received coverage in several national news outlets such as The Guardian and the BBC.
-In the same year, actress/influencer Emma Watson named McNish, alongside other poets Rupi Kaur and Sabrina Mahfouz, as having reignited her love for poetry.

-Commentary on her work has included:

-"But even by the standards of the defiantly lawless world of performance poetry, McNish, the English-raised daughter of Scottish parents, must seem – to some, at least – like a bewildering law unto herself."
+In the same year, actress Emma Watson named McNish, alongside other poets Rupi Kaur and Sabrina Mahfouz, as having reignited her love for poetry.
+The Scotsman said of her work: "But even by the standards of the defiantly lawless world of performance poetry, McNish, the English-raised daughter of Scottish parents, must seem – to some, at least – like a bewildering law unto herself." and P. N. Review described it as "...abundant in expletives and unintimidating to anyone who considers ignorance a virtue."